cosmos/cosmos-sdk/docs/modules/SPEC.md

 to improve developer ergonomics by only needing to import a single package.
 Note, there is nothing preventing developers from importing other packages from the module (not including `internal/`) but it is recommended that `alias.go` have everything exposed that other modules may need.
+A majority of the exported values here will typically come from `internal/` (see below).
 - `client/`: The module's CLI and REST client functionality implementation and testing.
 - `exported/`: The module's exported types -- typically type interfaces.
 If a module